shermanleejm/IS213_G7T2/README.txt

 4. Import NAP.sql into PHPMyAdmin or equivalent

 Steps for a great experince
-0. Navigate your cmd or terminal window to IS213_G7T2 and install the following python packages pip install flask pip install flask_sqlalchemy pip install flask_cors
+0. Navigate your cmd or terminal window to Executables file and install the following python packages pip install flask pip install flask_sqlalchemy pip install flask_cors